Posts Tagged ‘tasks’

 Although there is a cost to outsourcing, that is often paid for with the advantages above – for example, Brad designed his own website and it took 9 months before it was ready to launch.
 Later he realised that he could have paid Jim to design it and it would have been launched within a month, giving Brad an extra 8 months of sales to help pay for Jim’s service.

-So if you are feeling overwhelmed in your business or are desperate for another day every week, I would recommend considering outsourcing.
+So if you are feeling overwhelmed in your business or are desperate for another day every week, outsourcing may be your best option.